The Black Lillies

-The Black Lillies are an Americana band from Knoxville, Tennessee that was founded in early 2009 by Cruz Contreras (formerly of Robinella and the CCstringband).
-They toured actively from 2009 until their last show on New Year's Eve 2019.
-Their lineup for their 2018 Stranger to Me studio album included Cruz Contreras on lead vocals, guitar, and keys, Sam Quinn (formerly of The Everybodyfields) on bass and vocals, Bowman Townsend on drums, and Dustin Schaefer on electric guitar and vocals.
+The Black Lillies were an Americana band from Knoxville, Tennessee, founded in early 2009 by Cruz Contreras (formerly of Robinella and the CCstringband).
+They toured actively from 2009 until their final performance on December 31, 2019.

+The lineup for their 2018 studio album, Stranger to Me, included Cruz Contreras on lead vocals, guitar, and keys; Sam Quinn (formerly of The Everybodyfields) on bass and vocals; Bowman Townsend on drums; and Dustin Schaefer on electric guitar and vocals.

 Background

 The band's debut album, Whiskey Angel, was recorded in Cruz's living room and released in April 2009.
 It featured Billy Contreras on fiddle, Taylor Coker on bass, and Leah Gardner on backing vocals.
 Contreras wrote and arranged all of the songs on the album.
 It is personal material, covering the fallout of his divorce from Robinella and the break up of the band they shared.
 The album resonated strongly with listeners, and Whiskey Angel was ranked in several 'Best of 2009' lists in publications across the country.
 After Whiskey Angel, they released their album, Black Lillies.